Advanced usage

 Docker

 Pass the variable with the -e argument.
-Example for setting the username to admin and the password to 123456:
+Example for setting the port in use to 12345 and the database filename to database.sqlite:

 Linux / Unix